 Little Nutbrown Hare stretches out his arms and declares that he loves his father that much.
 Big Nutbrown Hare, being much bigger, stretches his arms even further out, also declaring his love.

 The free proclamation of love in this story encourages parents to express their love for their children.
 Your child will be happy to know that you love them more than anything else in the world.

 This story is not without a little nostalgia and some tears.
 It’s the tale of a tree that loved a boy.
 The boy played on the tree and ate from the tree.

 As he grew, he kept demanding from the tree and the tree kept giving.
 The boy, who has grown up, cuts the tree’s branches and finally comes for its trunk.
 As an old man, we see the man returning to the tree and resting there.

 Maybe the tree symbolizes a parent’s unconditional love for their child.
 Parents can use this story to explore the boy’s actions while teaching their child about caring for others.

-5. Where Do Diggers Sleep
+5. Where Do Diggers Sleep at Night?